ImValerio/transcribeit/README.md

 ## Python script

-Could be used stand-alone, takes in input some arguments:
+It could be used stand-alone, takes in input some arguments:

 1. input file path (required)
 2. output file path (required)